ccamel/awesome-ccamel/README.md

 - [decentralized-identity/ethr-did-resolver](https://github.com/decentralized-identity/ethr-did-resolver) - DID resolver for Ethereum Addresses with support for key management
 - [dependabot/fetch-metadata](https://github.com/dependabot/fetch-metadata) - Extract information about the dependencies being updated by a Dependabot-generated PR.
 - [dhmk083/dhmk-zustand-lens](https://github.com/dhmk083/dhmk-zustand-lens) -
+- [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - top #1 and most feature rich GPT wrapper for git — generate commit messages with an LLM in 1 sec — works with Claude, GPT and every other provider, supports local Ollama models too
 - [directus/directus](https://github.com/directus/directus) - The flexible backend for all your projects 🐰 Turn your DB into a headless CMS, admin panels, or apps with a custom UI, instant APIs, auth & more.
 - [docker/build-push-action](https://github.com/docker/build-push-action) - GitHub Action to build and push Docker images with Buildx
 - [docker/login-action](https://github.com/docker/login-action) - GitHub Action to login against a Docker registry